 Salmonella infection is a common bacterial disease that affects the intestinal tract.
-Salmonella bacteria typically live in the intestines of animals and humans and are shed through feces.
+Salmonella bacteria typically live in the intestines of animals and humans and are shed through faeces.
 Humans become infected most frequently through contaminated water or food sources — such as poultry, meat and eggs.

-Typically, people with salmonella infection develop diarrhea, fever and abdominal cramps within 12 to 72 hours.
+Typically, people with salmonella infection develop diarrhoea, fever and abdominal cramps within 12 to 72 hours.
 Signs and symptoms of salmonella infection generally last four to seven days.
 Most healthy people recover without specific treatment.

 In some cases, the diarrhea associated with salmonella infection can be extremely dehydrating and require prompt medical attention.
 Life-threatening complications may also develop should the infection spread beyond your intestines.
 Your risk of salmonella infection is higher if you travel to countries with poor sanitation.

 There are more than 2,000 varieties of salmonella bacteria, but only about a dozen of them cause illnesses in people.
 Most of these illnesses can be classified as gastroenteritis, often featuring severe diarrhea.
 But a few varieties of salmonella bacteria result in typhoid fever, a sometimes deadly disease that is more common in developing countries.